codeflorist/quakespasm/README.md

 Quake's weapons don't seem to be particularly consistently sized or offset.
 To work around this there are cvars to position/scale correct the weapons.
 Working default offsets are included for the following weapons:

-- Vanilla Quake, Scourge of Armagon and Dissolution of Eternity weapons (including the Enhanced and Authentic Model Packs - [see info above for details](#enhanced-models)!)
+- Vanilla Quake, Scourge of Armagon and Dissolution of Eternity weapons (including the VR versions of Plague's weapon pack and Enhanced and Authentic Model Packs - [see info above for details](#enhanced-models)!)
-- Arcane Dimensions weapons (be sure to use folder-name `ad` and start game with `-game ad` to have them applied)
+- Arcane Dimensions weapons (be sure to use folder-name `ad` and start game with `-game ad` to have them applied, [see info above for use of VR weapons](#enhanced-models))
+- Alkaline weapons (be sure to use folder-name `alk` and start game with `-game alk` to have them applied, [see info above for use of VR weapons](#enhanced-models))
 - Underdark Overbright's axe (be sure to use folder-name `udob` and start game with `-game udob` to have them applied)

 Unsupported mods may require new offsets.
 You can modify offsets by using the following cvars: